-IPC Service Use Related to Chronic Conditions
+IPC Service Use Related to Chronic Conditions.

-A key goal of the IPC component of the P4HB program is to help women who deliver a VLBW infant maintain or improve their health during the period of time following the birth of the index VLBW throughout the allowable enrollment period by providing access to the expanded set of interpregnancy primary care health services noted earlier.
+A key goal of the IPC component of the P4HB program is to help women who deliver a VLBW infant maintain or improve their health during the period following the birth of the index VLBW throughout the allowable enrollment period by providing access to the expanded set of interpregnancy primary care health services noted earlier.
 Likewise, a key goal of the Resource Mother only component of the P4HB program is to offer case management and outreach services to women who deliver a VLBW infant who are already covered by Georgia LIM (Low Income Medicaid) or ABD (Aged, Blind and Disabled) Medicaid following the index delivery.
 In early years of the evaluation (PY1 through PY4), we focused the content of the annual report on capturing the number of encounters for covered services by IPC enrolled women and the types of covered services utilized by IPC enrolled women (such as care for preventive services, acute gynecologic conditions or other gynecologic testing, dental conditions, other acute conditions, contraceptive services, and chronic health conditions).
-Given the growing interest in the chronic health conditions affecting the IPC and Resource Mother only enrolled women, and the known adverse impact of poorly controlled chronic health conditions on reproductive health outcomes, we shifted the focus of the administrative data for PY5 on ascertaining the types of chronic conditions for which these women are seeking and receiving care under the P4HB program and we continued this approach for PY6 data.
+Given the growing interest in the chronic health conditions on reproductive health outcomes, we shifted the focus of the administrative data for PY5 on ascertaining the types of chronic conditions for which these women are seeking and receiving care under the P4HB program and we continued this approach for PY6 data.